 Date: July 2013 | Director: James Wan | Stars: Patrick Wilson, Vera Farmiga, Ron Livingston | MPAA rating: R | Runtime: 112 min

-James Wan’s second entry on this list is his best film to date.
-It’s also one of the best horror movies of the last 20 years.
-The Conjuring is taken from the real life case files of paranormal investigators Ed and Lorraine Warren and details a family in Rhode Island that is plagued with satanic spirits.
-The Warrens must face this evil and prevent it from consuming everyone involved.
+That's right, James Wan has scored another spot on our list, and coincidentally, it's his best movie to date.
+It's also one of the best horror movies of the last 20 years.
+The Conjuring is taken from the real-life case files of paranormal investigators Ed and Lorraine Warren and chronicles a family in Rhode Island that is haunted by satanic spirits.
+The Warrens must face this evil and prevent it from destroying everyone involved.

-The fact that this film, although dramatized, is drawn from real life case files that can be read to this day makes it that much more horrifying and intriguing.
-Although James Wan is undoubtedly poised to do many more fantastic films, The Conjuring currently stands as his most impressive feat in this difficult to master genre.
+The fact that this film, although dramatized, is inspired by real-life case files that can be read to this day makes it that much more intriguing and terrifying.
+Although James Wan is assuredly destined to direct many more wonderful movies, The Conjuring presently stands as his most impressive achievement in this difficult-to-master genre.

 Once you see him, nothing can save you.

 Date: 2012 | Director: Scott Derrickson | Stars: Ethan Hawke, Juliet Rylance, James Ransone | MPAA rating: R | Runtime: 110 min

 Scott Derrickson may well be a Marvel maestro now but he cut his tooth on horror movies – and great ones at that.
 Sinister is his best, a creepy heart-wrenching movie centered on a true crime writer who moves into a new home and finds a box of Super 8 snuff movies.
 The film takes its time to tell its tale but when it does, it's pretty horrifying.
 Ethan Hawke plays the author who discovers the chilling secret, raising this above your average horror yarn.